Anti-Drug Antibody Assay Validation, An Industry Perspective

 About Our Speaker:

 Boris Gorovits is a Senior Director of the Bioanalytical lab at Pfizer.
-Boris earned Ph.D. in Enzymology from the Moscow State University and later completed postdoctoral research studies in Protein biophysics at the Medical Center, U of Texas at San Antonio, TX.
-In 2000 Boris joined Wyeth Research (later Pfizer Inc) to work as a bioanalytical group lead with a growing scope of responsibilities.
-Currently he leads the Bioanalytical group within Biomedicine Design department which is responsible for many aspects of the Regulated and Non-Regulated Bioanalytical support for the pan-Pfizer Biotherapeutic portfolio.
-Boris co-chairs Pfizer internal Immunogenicity Expert Working Group which is responsible for review of the biotherapeutic immunogenicity risk assessment and mitigation strategies.
-Recently Boris has been actively involved in industry discussions focusing on PK and immunogenicity assessment bioanalytical support of various modalities, including mAbs, bi-specific antibodies, antibody drug conjugates, gene therapy and CAR-TExternally, Boris authored 50+ manuscripts and book chapters, is a frequent presenter at various conferences, is a past Chair for the AAPS BIOTEC section, the lead for the AAPS PS360 2018 Conference, Biotherapeutic Bioanalysis track.
+Dr. Gorovits earned his Ph.D. in Enzymology from Moscow State University and later completed postdoctoral research studies in Protein biophysics at the Medical Center, University of Texas at San Antonio, TX.
+In 2000, Dr. Gorovits joined Wyeth Research (later Pfizer Inc) to work as a bioanalytical group lead with a growing scope of responsibilities.
+Currently, he leads the Bioanalytical group within the Biomedicine Design department, responsible for many aspects of the Regulated and Non-Regulated Bioanalytical support for the pan-Pfizer Biotherapeutic portfolio.
+Dr. Gorovits co-chairs Pfizer’s internal Immunogenicity Expert Working Group, which reviews the biotherapeutic immunogenicity risk assessment and mitigation strategies.
+Recently, Dr. Gorovitshas been actively involved in industry discussions focusing on PK and immunogenicity assessment bioanalytical support of various modalities, including mAbs, bi-specific antibodies, antibody-drug conjugates, gene therapy, and CAR-TExternally.
+Dr. Gorovits has authored 50+ manuscripts and book chapters.
+He is a frequent presenter at various conferences, a past Chair for the AAPS BIOTEC section, and the lead for the AAPS PS360 2018 Conference, Biotherapeutic Bioanalysis track.